Laravel-Bangladesh/docs/routing.md

 <a name="route-group-sub-domain-routing"></a>
 ### Sub-Domain Routing

 Route groups may also be used to handle sub-domain routing.
 Sub-domains may be assigned route parameters just like route URIs, allowing you to capture a portion of the sub-domain for usage in your route or controller.
-The sub-domain may be specified by calling the the `domain` method before defining the group:
+The sub-domain may be specified by calling the `domain` method before defining the group:

     Route::domain('{account}.myapp.com')->group(function () {
         Route::get('user/{id}', function ($account, $id) {